YutaroHayakawa/ipftrace2/docs/scripting.md

   print("init")
 end

-function emit()
 -- Emit compiled ELF image of C custom program with binary string.
 You can -- also embed binary string directly to here.
 A quick one liner to generate -- string binary string is following.
 --
 -- od -An -tx1 -v foo.bpf.o | sed "s/ /\\\x/g" | tr -d "\n"
 --
-  return io.open("foo.bpf.o", "rb"):read("*all")
+program = io.open("foo.bpf.o", "rb"):read("*all")
-end

-function dump(data)
+function decode(data)
   -- Called multiple times for every tracing output.
 Parse binary data (which -- comes from `data` buffer of C module() function) and generate flat table -- that maps string to string/number.
 Type other than string/number or nested